030722-VA-SRE/notes/setup/env_guide.md

     scoop bucket add versions

 **Note**: If you receive a warning that says that the bucket you're attempting to add already exists, you don't have to worry as this means that you already have that bucket.

-### Step 3: Install Git

-Now that you've installed Scoop and added some additional buckets for downloading software, open a new terminal and run the following command in order to install Git:

-    scoop install git

-After the installation is complete, verify that you have installed Git properly by typing the following in your terminal:

-    git --version

 ### Step 4: Install Java